rv2442/MLSA-Certificate-Generator_Email-Sender/readme.md

-# Microsoft Learn Student Ambassador Certificate Automation
+# Microsoft Learn Student Ambassador Certificate Automation and Email Sender

 This repo simply use a template certificate docx file and generates certificates both docx and pdf.
+It also sends personalised emails with certificates / LinkedIn Premium Voucher Links attached to it.

 ###  Working on Windows only.